Corporate Presentation January 14, 2019

 - favourable geology, including their location within the Tombstone Plutonic Belt, and the proximity to structural elements within the Belt.

-MLM has received positive results from its limited budget geochemical and geophysical surveys and used these results to define mineralized targets for drilling on its claim groups.
+Between 2012 and 20016, MLM received positive results from its limited budget geochemical and geophysical surveys and used these results to define mineralized targets for drilling on its claim groups.
 On MLM’s most advanced property, the Anderson-Davidson claim group, MLM has defined a 10-kilometre-long gold trend, including drill-ready gold targets.
+Scout drilling in 2017 has defined a significant gold occurrence where the geology and geophysics support potential for a good sized gold deposit along a structural feature.
 Much of the property is yet to be prospected or screened by geochemical surveys.

 All of MLM’s claim groups are located close to road infrastructure, with the three largest of them directly accessible by road.
 The nearby Wareham Dam has the potential to increase capacity to power more nearby projects.

 MLM’s claim groups share a portion of the Tombstone Plutonic Belt that contains Goldstrike’s exciting Plateau Project.
 Goldstrike recently entered into a C$53,000,000 strategic alliance to explore and develop the Plateau Project and plans 10,000 metres of drilling for the 2018 season.

 The Yukon is a mining-friendly jurisdiction ranked fifteenth by the Fraser Institute out of 109 jurisdictions globally in 2016.
 The Mayo area itself has a long history of placer mining and large mining projects such as Alexco Resources’ silver mines at Keno Hill and Victoria Gold’s Eagle Gold mine under construction at Dublin Gulch.